Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Simulation Studies

 \subsection{Training Stability}

-During training process, we find that average cost of policy samples decreases monotonically between iterations, modulo noise from initial conditions.
-This indicates that GPC's cycle of training and sampling does continually improve performance.
-These and other training curves are available in Appendix~\ref{apx:training}.
-While we leave a systematic hyperparameter sensitivity study for future work, our empirical observation is that \textbf{GPC benefits from the training stability of supervised learning}.
-This is in contrast to reinforcement learning methods, which can exhibit high sensitivity to reward tuning, implementation details, and even the random seed used for training \citep{engstrom2019implementation, andrychowicz2020matters}.
+During the training process, we find that the average cost of policy samples decreases monotonically between iterations, modulo noise from initial conditions.
+This indicates that GPC's cycle of training and sampling continually improves performance.
+These and other training curves are shown in Fig.~\ref{fig:training_curves}.
+While we leave a systematic hyperparameter sensitivity study for future work, we empirically observe that \textbf{GPC benefits from the training stability of supervised learning}.
+This contrasts with reinforcement learning methods, which can exhibit high sensitivity to reward tuning, implementation details, and even the random seed used for training \cite{engstrom2019implementation, andrychowicz2020matters}.